fabioprogramadorti/city-api/README.md

 - **lon**: Longitude (decimal)

 ### 📂 Included CSV File
 A sample CSV file is included in the project to facilitate bulk city uploads.
-You can find it in the project directory and use it for testing.
+You can find it in the `archive` directory within the project structure and use it for testing.

 ## 📄 License
 This project is licensed under the MIT License.